 A permit to use alternative methods/equipment for taking game during the prescribed seasons for certain physically challenged persons may be issued.
 The application period is Jan.
 1 to Aug.
 31 of each year.

 Permits to Shoot from a Standing Vehicle

-Additional information about permits for hunters with disabling conditions is available by calling (609) 292-1473 or by writing: NJ Division of Fish and Wildlife, Handicapped Permits, MC501-03, P.O.
+For more information on these permits, call (609) 292-1473 or write: N.J.
+Division of Fish and Wildlife, Handicapped Permits, MC501-03, P.O.
 Box 420, Trenton, NJ 08625-0420 or downloaded directly from our website: NJFishandWildlife.com/disinfo.htm.

 Deer Road-kill Permits